Are Chiropractic Brochures Still Necessary?

 3. The message is accurate and consistent.
 Unlike a patient’s interpretation.

-4. They serve as surrogates for your care.
+4. They serve as surrogates for the quality of your care.
 They extend your branding beyond your practice.

 5. They enhance the likelihood of producing a referral.
 They’re visual reminders to share with others.